Save big (up to $1,875) on small business tools with our free membership, business.com+

 As a part of your budgeting process, you should update your expenses monthly, which allows you to verify that your business is on target to maintain profitability.

-What information do you need to create a budget for a business?
+What information do you need to plan a budget for a business?

 Budgeting for your business should include everything you will spend money on during the fiscal year.
 Failure to use a budget for your business is a missed opportunity to meet your financial goals.

-According to Ken Wentworth, founder of Mr. Biz Solutions, it’s crucial for business owners to analyze and include four key pieces of information when creating a business budget:
+According to Ken Wentworth, founder of Mr. Biz Solutions, it’s crucial for business owners to analyze and include four key pieces of information:

-• Revenue: For revenue, you must establish your annual goal and then use your historical actuals to determine how to accurately distribute your annual amount across the next 12 months.
+• Revenue: You must establish your annual goal and then use your historical actuals to determine how to accurately distribute your annual amount across the next 12 months.

 • Cost of goods sold (COGS): Once you’ve established your monthly revenue, use those numbers to drive your COGS budget.
 Again, use your recent historical percentages to determine each COGS line.
 Determine the average percentage for each line based on monthly revenue projections.

-• Overhead costs: Review your most recent year, and adjust as needed.
+• Overhead costs: Review your most recent year, adjust as needed and exclude one-time expenses.
 For example, you can start with a baseline of last year’s actuals.
 From there, adjust reflected activity for the budget year.
 Eliminate nonrecurring expenses from the baseline year, make additions for known one-time expenses in the budget year, make reductions for known savings and so on.

 • Margin review: To ensure your new budget will help you accomplish your goals, review your gross margin percentage and net margin percentage.
 What are your goals for those two measures?
 Make sure the new budget reflects those goals.
 For example, if you want to improve your gross margin from 52 percent to 55 percent, ensure your budget equates to a 55 percent gross margin.
 If not, tweak your COGS numbers to get there.
 This will set the budget baseline that you will use to measure your business’s performance.